nelsonwcf/academics/README.md

-# academics
+# Academics Respository
-Some academic work
+Some of the stuff I did at Harrisburg